 Again her son David ran her campaign, using the theme: “We need a woman on the new nine-man King County Council.”
 Of the 80 names on the ballot, only three were women.
 Robert D. Ashley won the 4th District Republican nomination, but The Seattle Times revealed that Ashley, in fact, had been a member of the Metropolitan Democratic Club and Bernice won by a slim margin.
 It was her first paid job: $18,000 a year.

-John D. Spellman (b.
-1926), one of the three County Commissioners, was elected County Executive.
+John D. Spellman (1926-2018), one of the three County Commissioners, was elected County Executive.
 And, while the new Republican-controlled council was slow to organize itself, Spellman recalled, “There were things wrong with county government and we came up with a long list of executive orders (to reform and streamline county government).
 We just took it for granted we had the power to do this.”
 Bernice’s oldest son, Edward Jr., said: “I remember her saying it was ridiculous because some of these guys had this job, and they treated it like it was just a way of making some extra money, and they didn’t have to do very much.”
 Spellman, while declining comment on the second-hand allegations, did allow that: “I think in a way that helped me to work with them.”

 Like many Democratic Party leaders of the day, especially Senator Henry M. "Scoop" Jackson (1912-1983), with whom she had a close relationship, Bernice was an outspoken social and environmental progressive but a fiscal and law-enforcement conservative.
 She labored for advances in social services for seniors and delinquent youth and was a vocal member of the council’s bipartisan growth-management coalition.
 An avid sports fan, she supported the proposed stadium, which eventually became become the Kingdome.
 She favored a metropolitan police force and greater cooperation with Seattle, including the merger of some services, and favored making the County Council nonpartisan.